Vishal-1756/Telegram-Bot/README.md

 - `BOT_TOKEN`: Telegram bot token from BotFather
 - `API_ID`: Telegram API ID
 - `API_HASH`: Telegram API Hash
-- `DB_URI`: Database connection string
+- `DB_URI`: Database connection string for SQLAlchemy
+- `MONGO_URI`: MongoDB connection string (optional)

 ## Database

+### SQLAlchemy

-The bot uses SQLAlchemy ORM for database operations.
+The bot uses SQLAlchemy ORM for SQL database operations.
 By default, it's configured to use SQLite, but you can change the `DB_URI` in `config.py` to use other database engines like PostgreSQL or MySQL.

-The database module provides:
+The SQLAlchemy database module provides:
 - A base model system in `db/__init__.py`
 - User tracking functionality in `db/users.py` with:
   - User ID and username tracking
   - First and last name storage
   - Join date and last seen tracking

-For more detailed information about the database structure and operations, see the [Database Documentation](Bot/db/README.md).
+For more detailed information about the SQLAlchemy database structure and operations, see the [Database Documentation](Bot/db/README.md).

+### MongoDB (Async)

+The bot also supports MongoDB for NoSQL database operations using Motor AsyncIO for asynchronous operations.
+MongoDB integration is optional and will be enabled only if `MONGO_URI` is provided in the configuration.

+The MongoDB module provides:
+- Asynchronous MongoDB connection setup in `mongo/__init__.py`
+- Asynchronous user tracking functionality in `mongo/users.py` with similar features to the SQLAlchemy version
+- All database operations are non-blocking, using `async/await` syntax

+For more detailed information about the MongoDB structure and operations, see the [MongoDB Documentation](Bot/mongo/README.md).

 ## Modules